-In terms of concrete college and financial aid milestones, Advising Plus students were 5.1 percentage points (5.8 percent) more likely to apply to at least one CP school (column 5), and were 6.5 percentage points (10.7 percent) more likely to apply to at least four CP schools.20 In Appendix Table A1, we show that results are similar across a variety of other college application outcomes, including applications to Barron's 1 and Barron's 2 schools.
+In terms of concrete college and financial aid milestones, we also show in Table 2 that Advising Plus students were 5.1 percentage points (5.8 percent) more likely to apply to at least one CP school (column 5), and were 6.4 percentage points (9.8 percent) more likely to apply to at least four CP schools.
+In Appendix Table A3, we show that results are similar across a variety of other college application outcomes, including applications to Barron's 1 and Barron's 2 schools.
 Advising Plus students were 13.3 percentage points (21.8 percent) more likely to review a financial aid award letter with their advisor.
-The impact estimates in Table 2 show that Advising Plus successfully influenced the incented behaviors as intended, resulting in more frequent and sustained engagement of students with their advisors, higher quality application sets, and higher rates of discussing financial aid packages with their advisor.
+The impact estimates in Table 2 collectively show that Advising Plus successfully influenced the incented behaviors as intended, resulting in more frequent and sustained engagement of students with their advisors, higher quality application sets, and higher rates of discussing financial aid packages with their advisor.